filecoin-project/specs/src/intro/arch.md

 - ✅ **Stable** - Mostly complete, minor things expected to change, no major changes expected.
   - **Implementors:** Ready for you.
 You can build these parts.

+*Note that the status relates to the state of the spec either written out either in english or in code.
+The goal is for the spec to eventually be fleshed out in both language-sets.*

 [<a href="#" onclick="return statusIndicatorsShow();">Show</a> / <a href="#" onclick="return statusIndicatorsHide();">Hide</a> ] status indicators